corsairmarks/organic_zealots/mod/README.md

 ## Known Issues

+### Gameplay

+* Empires with Civic: Organic Zealots can never choose a "friendly" greeting when meeting other empires
+    * There will never be a "green" option when making first contact, only the yellow and red options
+    * Could be added but requires overwriting two significant events with compatibility concerns
+* Some events and diplomacy screens may have no options for empires with Civic: Organic Zealots
+    * Please report which ones in the Steam comments, my Discord channel, or GitHub
+    * This is usually because the game uses the `is_homicidal` trigger to exclude those types of empires, but only offers options for explicit homicidal civics rather than a catch-all choice - I can address it by overriding the relevant event to add an appropriate option

+### Error Logs

 So, so many game object overwrites will leave warnings in the error.log file.
 These overwrites are to enforce the homicidal nature of Organic Zealots and having other empires react accordingly.
 Here is a short list of what is affected: some ascension perks, many diplomatic actions, some game rules, many policies, a few crucial built-in scripted triggers, the assimilation citizenship type, several purge types, some AI-related technologies, the traditions which enable the cybernetic and synthetic special projects, and most built-in events dealing with AI or robots/machines.

 ## Changelog